JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 We both then carefully—and inconspicuously—walked to the side door.
 I opened the door, went outside and he followed close behind.
 The afternoon sun was bright and almost blinding.
 And as the door swung closed, without missing a beat, we ran stright up the block  towards my building and leapt over the small brick wall, down the slight alley—where they made oil deliveries—and into the building lobby.

-A safe distance away from the store, Ipulled out the pack of soldiers I had under my shirt and he pulled the pack he had and gave it to me.
+A safe distance away from the store, I pulled out the pack of soldiers I had under my shirt and he pulled the pack he had and gave it to me.

 “Wow!”
 I said, “We did it!”
 I added.
 “See!” he said, “No problem!” he added.

 I gave him a high five and he went back outside to play with other kids.
-I felt like I owed him something, but he seemed like a pro at this kinda stuff so he just smiled and didn’t say much more or ask for anything.
-He was simply sharing some knowledge he had with me.
+I felt like I owed him something for the effort, but he seemed like a pro at this kinda kid shoplifting stuff so he just smiled and didn’t say much more or ask for anything.
+He was simply sharing some knowledge he had with me and not much else.

 I buzzed the buzzer and my dad let me in.
 I completely forgot that I had the packs of toys in my hand as I went through the front door.